 According to the star, she didn’t leave because of an inflated ego.
 "I don’t think there was ever a point where I was like, ‘I want to leave because I’m the breakout star,’" she said in her Rolling Stone interview.

-So, while fans and media have speculated that Cabello felt she was a standout in the group and that her fellow group members were jealous, Cabello wants everyone to know that definitely wasn’t the case.
+So, while fans and media have speculated that Cabello felt she was a standout in the group and that her fellow Fifth Harmony members were jealous, the star wants everyone to know that definitely wasn’t the case.

-In her cover story for Rolling Stone, Cabello went a little more in-depth into her mindset about her departure — specifically her belief that if the girls were going through the same situation today, knowing what they know now, the band might have stayed together.
+Cabello went on to give more details about her feelings about her departure — specifically her belief that if the girls were going through the same situation today, knowing what they know now, the band might have stayed together.

 That's actually a very smart reason to go solo.
 Creative types, like Cabello and the rest of Fifth Harmony, need the freedom to do their own thing.
 And if Fifth Harmony was holding her back, you can’t blame her for wanting to step out on her own.

 At the time of Cabello’s departure, Fifth Harmony released the following statement via Twitter: